- Tortoises are primarily herbivorous, meaning they eat plant matter rather than other animals.

 Tortoises are land-dwelling reptiles that consume various vegetables, plants, fruits, and even invertebrates.
 Although they are slow and somewhat fragile, they can use their smell and sight to find food while foraging.

-They spend most of their day in the pursuit of food, but they eat relatively little.
+They spend most of their day in pursuit of food, but they eat relatively little.
 They are great pets, and they have a very long lifespan, with some species outliving humans!

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.